paceuniversity/cs491/demoretro.md

 The artifacts of the demo and retro are posted on GitHub in the README.md

-Prepare a Google Docs with all the information of the demo/retro.
+Prepare a Google Docs or GitHub file with all the information of the demo/retro.

 ## Demo of the app